 An unusual name to many, Ramsbottom is said to have derived from Old English and means ‘valley of the ram’.
 The market town was quite the hub during the Industrial Revolution due to its many mills for spinning, weaving and printing, resulting in the area becoming more populated over time.

 Today, Ramsbottom continues to manufacture great products but instead swapping printing for producing great pints and spinning for sweet treats.
-The town is home to an abundance of independent businesses, restaurants and bars with multiple picturesque walking routes and a steam railway line on its doorstep, meaning there’s plenty of things to do.
-So, without further ado, here’s our rundown of 14 of the best things to do in Ramsbottom:
+The town is home to an abundance of independent businesses, restaurants and bars with multiple picturesque walking routes, a steam railway line on its doorstep, as well as the annual World Black Pudding Throwing Championships, meaning there’s plenty of things to do.
+So, without further ado, here’s a local’s guide to the best things to do in Ramsbottom:

 The pace of life might be a tad slower to the one of the busy Manchester city centre, however it’s full steam ahead as the town is home to its very own railway station.
 Running from Bury to Rawtenstall, the East Lancashire Railway passes through Ramsbottom as well as the quaint countryside carrying passengers in old fashioned train carriages.
 Visitors can hop on at Ramsbottom to go onto explore the nearby towns from March until Christmas, offering holiday specials for children as well as fine dining experiences and afternoon tea on board.